code42/py42/CONTRIBUTING.md

 #### Integration tests

-If not using the mock server, set the environment variables `C42_HOST`, `C42_USER`, and `C42_PW` with CCA credentials.
+If not using the mock server, set the environment variables `CPG_HOST`, `CPG_USER`, and `CPG_PW` with CCA credentials.
 Otherwise, the integration tests default to using `http://127.0.0.1:4200`, which is the same address that the mock server is set to run on.

 To execute integration tests: